junyanz/pytorch-CycleGAN-and-pix2pix/docs/overview.md

 ## Overview of Code Structure
-We briefly overview the functionality and implementation of each package and each module.
+To help users better understand and use our codebase, we briefly overview the functionality and implementation of each package and each module.
 Please see the documentation in each file for more details.
 If you have questions, you may find useful information in [training/test tips](tips.md) and [frequently asked questions](qa.md).

 [train.py](../train.py) is a general-purpose training script.
 It works for various models (with option `--model`: e.g., `pix2pix`, `cyclegan`, `colorization`) and different datasets (with option `--dataset_mode`: e.g., `aligned`, `unaligned`, `single`, `colorization`).
 See the main [README](.../README.md) and [training/test  tips](tips.md) for more details.